 Of course, if you hit a tree, the unfortunate answer is yes.

 One thing to be aware of is asking too much from the engine before it warms up.
-When you start it in cold weather, particularly very chilly conditions, it may need around 10 minutes (or possibly longer) to reach the proper running temperature.
+When you start it in frigid weather, particularly very cold conditions, it may need around 10 minutes (or possibly longer) to reach the proper functioning temperature.

-If you rev the engine too much during this time, you’re putting too much strain on the cold, contracted metals.
-This can lead to cracking, blown seals and gaskets, and all sorts of nasty, avoidable things.
+If you rev the engine too much during this time, you’re putting too much stress on the icy, constricted metals.
+This can lead to cracking, blown seals and gaskets, and all sorts of awful, preventable things.

-Drive very gently until the temperature gauge on your dashboard goes up to its usual point.
+Drive very cautiously until the temperature gauge on your dashboard goes up to its regular point.

 How Can I Look After My Car In Low Temperatures?
 (Conclusion)